Byron/jwalk/README.md

 ### Why use this crate?

-This crate is particularly fast when you want streamed sorted results.
-In my tests its about 4x `walkdir` speed for sorted results with metadata.
+This crate is particularly good when you want streamed sorted results.
+In my tests it's about 4x `walkdir` speed for sorted results with metadata.
 Also this crate's `process_read_dir` callback allows you to arbitrarily sort/filter/skip/state entries before they are yielded.